SpamExperts/OrangeAssassin/docs/configuration.rst

 -----------------

 **required_score** 5.0 (type `float`)
-    Set minimum required score for a message to get for it to be treated as spam.
+    Set a minimum required score for a message for it to be treated as spam.
 **use_bayes** True (type `bool`)
     Controls whether or not the bayesian filter should be checked.